Backed by Awesome Motive.

 Chargebacks occur when customers dispute a charge on their credit card statement.
 This can happen for a variety of reasons, such as a fraudulent charge or a product or service that was not delivered as promised.
 Both Stripe and Square offer chargeback protection to help merchants avoid financial losses due to chargebacks.
 They provide tools to help merchants dispute chargebacks and protect against fraudulent claims.

-When it comes to ease of use, Stripe and Square both offer user-friendly interfaces and straightforward account setup processes.
-However, there are some differences to consider.
+When it comes to ease of use, both Stripe and Square provide user-friendly interfaces that help commerce businesses and e-commerce businesses efficiently accept multiple payment methods.
+However, there are key differences in their user interface, account setup, and mobile app functionality that businesses should consider.

 Read More: What Is Application Performance Monitoring?